Best in Manufacturing – March 23, 2021

 We must keep the share of manufacturing stable in the overall economy and enhance China’s competitive advantages in this sector.

-Ecommerce sales is increasing rapidly, and quality control can’t be ignored
+Ecommerce sales are increasing rapidly, and quality control can’t be ignored

 The pandemic has restricted people’s path to shop in physical stores but can’t stop their passion to spend online.
 This trend doesn’t seem to slow down in 2021 but seems permanent.
 The pandemic has re-shaped people’s shopping habits.